 Cons of Flying Private:

 Flying private isn’t all sunshine and rainbows – and in fact, weather is one of the biggest downsides.
 Smaller jets and smaller airlines don’t have the same ability to navigate tricky weather.
-It also requires much more coordination and planning and is really quite terrible for the environment.
+It also requires much more coordination and planning and is quite terrible for the environment.

 A few other cons of flying private include: